agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 The type checker enters compile-time mode when

-- checking a type, i.e. when moving to the right of a ``:``,
 - checking erased arguments to a constructor or function,
-- checking the body of an erased definition, or
+- checking the body of an erased definition,
-- checking the body of a clause that matches on an erased constructor.
+- checking the body of a clause that matches on an erased constructor,
+- checking the domain of an erased Π type, or
+- checking a type, i.e. when moving to the right of a ``:``, with some
+  exceptions:

+  - Compile-time mode is not entered for the domains of non-erased Π types.
+  - If the K rule is off then compile-time mode is not entered for non-erased constructors or record fields.

 Note that the type checker does not enter compile-time mode based on the type a term is checked against.
 In particular checking a term against ``Set`` does not trigger compile-time mode.